ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 		  $table->text('data_field_b');
 		```
 	- Model
-		- `De-restrict the custom fields permissions` as shown in a previous section
+		- `De-restrict the model so it's "fillable"` as shown in a previous section
 	  - Configure relationship
 			- Depending on how your foreign key has been named add either of the following model methods
 		  - Method 1 - The manual foreign key specifier method